 This user's guide refers to these models simply as the "ZyXEL Device".
-Please refer to Appendix A on page 287 for a complete list of features for your model.
+Please refer to Appendix A on page 295 for a complete list of features for your model.

-1.1.1 VoIP Features
+1.1.1 VolP Features

-You can use the ZyXEL Device to make and receive VoIP telephone calls:
+You can register up to 10 SIP (Session Initiation Protocol) accounts and use the ZyXEL Device to make and receive VoIP telephone calls: